Myth: Foreigners with no Socia Security Number (SSN) and only with Individual Tax Identification Numbers (ITIN) can’t build their credit history.

 - When using an ITIN for a transaction, one should use the same name and initials as any change will create a new identity record, and as a result, the new credit will not build one’s credit history.
 Also, ITIN holders should report any change of address to the IRS.

-Places to apply for credit with an ITIN
+Places to apply for a credit card with an ITIN only

-One cannot buy a house nor apply for student loans or any government loans with an ITIN.
+And always bear in mind: one cannot buy a house nor apply for student loans or any government loans with an ITIN only.